Create a scorecard using AI (with resources)

 Use cases

-3. Enter a clear prompt: goals, call type, buyer context, and what must be evaluated.
+- Enter a clear prompt: include the goals, call type, buyer context, and what must be evaluated.

-4. Set scoring mode if the UI offers it (for example standard, strict, or stringent scoring).
+- Set the scoring mode if the UI offers it (for example standard, strict, or stringent scoring).

-6. Submit generation and wait until the process completes.
+- Submit generation and wait for the process to complete.

 Tip: Use clear resource names (for example "MEDDIC – Internal v3") so they are easy to find when attaching.